ChaoticTrials/ModMeta/docs/1.19.x/packdev/packdev.md

 ## Configuring templates
 As described in [Creating a custom skyblock island](#creating-a-custom-skyblock-island), you can improve the readability of templates and set the spawn points for each template in the config here: `config/skyblockbuilder/templates.json5`.
-There you have 4 options.
+There you have multiple options.
 First the `spawns`:
 ```json
 {
    "spawns": {